RicardoRheeder/requirements-traceability/README.md

 `node run server.js`

-Open your preffered browser and go to (http://localhost:5000)
+Open your preferred browser and go to (http://localhost:5000)